-Here’s another fun Valentine's recipe.
-Anina in my cooking class came up with this one.
-During class she suggested that the Black and White Cookies we were preparing could also be turned into linzer hearts by replacing the chocolate with raspberry jam and making a couple of other changes.
+These Paleo Linzer Heart cookies are a super fun recipe for Valentine's day.
+One of my favorite readers, Anina, who attended one of my cooking classes came up with the idea for these.
+During class, she suggested that the Black and White Cookies we were preparing could also be turned into linzer hearts by replacing the chocolate with raspberry jam and making a couple of other easy changes.

-The trick to making these is to divide the dough into 4 parts; take one part of chilled dough out of the freezer at a time to roll and cut out cookies.
+The trick to making these Linzer Hearts is to divide the dough into 4 parts.
+Take one part of chilled dough out of the freezer at a time to roll and cut out cookies.
 The rest of the dough will stay cold in the freezer.
-Keep in mind, the dough is much easier to handle when it is chilled.
+The dough is much easier to handle when chilled.